JWST Cycle 1 Proposal Preparation

 Note: The templates have intentionally different margins to accommodate about the same amount of text per page.

+Make sure you use the appropriate template for your proposal type.
 Proposers are encouraged to refer to Getting Started with JWST Proposing in planning and submitting their proposals.
 Proposers should also be familiar with the policies on data rights, duplications, and other important topics covered in JWST General Science Policies.A proposal consists of a completed APT proposal form and an attached PDF file.
 Template files (above) are available in several popular word processing environments for the creation of the PDF file.
 Your PDF attachment should obey the page limits as outlined in the section below.
 There is a limit on the total number of pages, as well as on the amount of text in the "Scientific Justification" section.

 The entire PDF attachment must be anonymized, in accordance with the guidelines specified in JWST Cycle 1 Anonymous Proposal Review.